 The function of the float is to lift the needle as the fuel level rises in the fuel bowl.
 When the fuel bowl is full, the needle will be pushed against the fuel feed port, sealing it.

-Worn carburettor float needle seals have a habit of leaking gas into the cylinder and when the cylinder is full of gas, the piston can't move, this is known as hydro-locking.
-Because the piston can't move, the engine will often make the clicking sound as you try to start the engine.
+Hydro-locking – Worn carburetor float needle seals have a habit of leaking gas into the cylinder, and when the cylinder is full of gas, the piston can’t move; this is known as hydro-locking.
+Because the piston can’t move, the engine will often make a clicking sound as you try to start the engine.

-Removing the spark plug and turning over the engine will release the gas, but the carburettor and the engine oil will need to be replaced.
+Removing the spark plug and turning over the engine will release the gas, but the carburetor float valve and the engine oil will need to be replaced.

-Other signs that your carburettor needle seal leaks, are: over full oil level; white smoke from the muffler; oil leaking from the muffler; gas dripping from carburettor; strong smell of gas in the garage.
+Other signs that your carburetor needle seal leaks are: overfull oil level, white smoke from the muffler, oil leaking from the muffler, gas dripping from the carburetor, and a strong smell of gas in the garage.

 Fuel Valve Solenoid

-Newer model carburetors have a fuel solenoid fitted to the bottom of the fuel bowl, its function is to stop the fuel supply when you shut the engine off.
-So if you have this newer type carburetor fitted, it's not likely you will have a hydro-locking condition.
+Newer model carburetors have a fuel solenoid fitted to the bottom of the fuel bowl; its function is to stop the fuel supply when you shut the engine off.
+So, if you have this newer type of carburetor fitted, you will not likely have a hydro-locking condition.

 Failure commonly occurs in the older type carburetor when the rubber needle seal wears.
-This results in fuel continuing to fill the carburetor and eventually making its way into the cylinder and crankcase.
+This results in fuel filling the carburetor and eventually entering the cylinder and crankcase.

 Gas in the Oil

-If you have gas in the oil, don't run the engine, the diluted oil offers little protection to internal components.
-First fix the issue by replacing the carburettor and then change the oil.
-Check out "Carburettor troubleshooting".
+If you have gas in the oil, don’t run the engine; the diluted oil offers little protection to internal components.
+First, fix the issue by replacing the carburetor and then changing the oil.

 Faulty Ignition Switch